seas-cs32/py2cpp/3Pointers/lesson/instructions.md

 `char *response;`

-After you've updated the program with this choice, click the big green "Run" button, type "test" in response to the prompt, and hit return.
+After you've updated the program with this choice, compile and run it.
+At the prompt, type "test" and hit return.

 The program starts running well, but it does something unexpected after you type "test" and hit return.
 For me, it gave me the prompt again, and then after I typed something and hit return, I got a segmentation fault.